iambumblehead/worldtime/README.md

  - **getCalendarObj ( _calendarType_ )**
    returns a `calendar` object from the unicode file.

-   the following calendars are defined by the unicode files:
+   the following calendars are defined by the unicode files and are valid _calendarTypes_:

       "buddhist",
       "chinese",